Becoming Nature Positive

 Nature Positive means halting and reversing nature loss so that species and ecosystems start to recover.

-For a university, being Nature Positive means restoring species and ecosystems that have been harmed by the impacts of a university and its activities and enhancing the university’s positive impacts on nature.
+For a university, we consider that being Nature Positive means restoring species and ecosystems that have been harmed by the impacts of a university and its activities and enhancing the university’s positive impacts on nature.

 This refers to everything a university does, from its teaching and research work to the operations and supply chains that keep it running.